department-of-veterans-affairs/vets-design-system-documentation/src/_components/tabs.md

 * Consider using a single-select [accordion](https://design.va.gov/components/accordions) to display one chunk of content at a time.
 * If your content is hierarchical and/or sequential, consider using a single page of well-formatted headings and body text.

-### Behavior and design specifications
+### Behavior and design

 * Allow the user to click anywhere on a tab to select it.
-* The selected tab should be highlighted and visually connected to content below it.
+* The selected tab must be highlighted and visually connected to content below it.
 * Never let tabs wrap to a second line.
 * Keep the interaction design simple.
 Document selected and not selected tab styles along with the focus state for each style.
 Hover and active states are optional for tabs.

 ## Content considerations

 * Keep tab labels succinct and use plain language.
 Labels should be 1-2 words.
 * Use sentence case for tab labels.

-## Accessibility considerations and testing
+## Accessibility considerations

-*
+* See [Mozilla's ARIA: tab role] documentation (https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/tab_role) for details.

 ## Related